Disease Guide ·Collapsing Trachea ·2026

 The Chronic Condition Factor

-Once diagnosed, collapsing trachea is a lifelong chronic condition.
+Once diagnosed, it's lifelong.
 If you switch insurers, the new policy will exclude it as pre-existing.
-Monthly medication costs add up over years — staying with your original insurer preserves coverage.
+Stay with your original insurer to preserve coverage as medication costs accumulate.

 Red flag · Deductible